-2. The Right to Seek Amendment of the Student's Educational Records
+2. The Right to Seek Amendment of the Student's Educational Records changed, and specify why it is inaccurate or misleading.

-Parents/guardians or eligible students may ask the School to amend a record that they believe is inaccurate, misleading, or otherwise in violation of the privacy rights of the student.
-Such a request must be made to the microschool teacher and/or Assistant or Spark Community Schools in writing, clearly identify the part of the record the parent/guardian or eligible student wants changed, and specify why it is inaccurate or misleading.
 The School will decide whether to amend the record as requested within a reasonable time after receipt of the request.
 If the School decides not to amend the record as requested by the parent/guardian or eligible student, it will notify the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 If, as a result of the hearing, the School decides that the information is inaccurate, misleading, or otherwise in violation of the privacy rights of the student, it shall amend the record accordingly and inform the parent/guardian or eligible student of the amendment in writing.